ligiaviz/RCartoTematica/README.md

-This is a book on Thematic Cartography in R for students of Geography
+This is a book on Thematic Cartography in R for students of Geography (in Portuguese).